Concrete flooring: a guide to concrete floor types, costs and design

 Concrete flooring generally has a more natural appearance than resin and often comes in a choice of finishes — from smooth and polished to pitted, rugged, brushed and raked, as well as with travertine and stone effects.

-How much will a poured concrete floor cost?
+How much does concrete flooring cost?

 The cost of a poured floor is highly dependent on the work involved and the size of the room, so it is usually calculated on a case-by-case basis.
 The larger the room, the cheaper each square metre will cost, which is one of the reasons a poured concrete floor is suitable for open-plan areas.
 If a substrate or structural layer needs to be applied to the ground before the flooring is poured, this will increase the cost of installation.